-13. Continuing with black, ch 1.
+13. Work in both loops: Continuing with Black, ch 1.
 Sc in next 2 sts.
-With wine, sc2tog.
-Sc in next st. *With black, sc in next 3 sts.
-With wine, sc2tog.
+With Wine, sc2tog.
+Sc in next st. *With Black, sc in next 3 sts.
+With Wine, sc2tog.
 Sc in next st* work 5 times.
-(29 sts)
+(29 sts) Cut Wine.

 14. With black only, Ch 1. *Sc2tog.
 Sc in next st* work 9 times.
 Sc2tog across last two stitch.
-Join with 1st ch.
-(19 sts)
+Join with 1st st. (19 sts)

 Stuff the ornament very full and firmly.
 To make sure your ornaments are more round shaped and less cylinder shaped, you will need to strategically stuff, making sure the center has a bit more stuffing than the top and bottom.

 15. Sc2tog 9 times.
 Sc in last st. Join.
 (9 sts)